 If your sighthound likes to play or zoom, encourage him to have a go in his boots.
 If not, take them off with lots of praise!

 Velo is a large and playful boy who's never worn boots before, and following these steps you can expect similar results with your sighthound.

 Care and Maintenance

 Your Hunnyboots are hardwearing and can take quite a beating.
 If they get dirty, you can wipe the outsides with a mild detergent.
 If they need a more thorough clean, wash by hand in cold water.
 Do not subject them to hot water or dry them with a hair dryer or such, as it may affect the bonded glue that holds the sole on.

-If they get wet, they will dry quickly in a warm place.
+If they get wet, rinse them thoroughly in fresh water paying particular attention to the zips.
+Leave them open with the zips fully opened and they will dry quickly in a warm place.
 Do not subject them to direct heat such as a hair dryer as that may affect the glue in the bonded soles.